BabarB/Final-project/README.md

 * The learning process: I learnt about features along the way that I was not aware of at the time of creating the wireframe.
 E.g There are a lot more div wrappers than originally planned.

-* some features worked better than initially planned from a user experience point of view.
+* some features worked better than initially planned from a user experience perspective.
 An example is the meditation texts and downloadable PDFs on the meditate page.

 The site's colour scheme was changed multiple times to accommodate contrast ratios for better accessibility.